racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/eventdrivenactions.md

 ##Conclusion
 The event framework is a simple, but powerful component of the PyLabs framework.
 Its major feature is the possibility of event-driven actions.
 An event-driven action is an action that is executed when a specific event is generated.
 You have to decide yourself when to generate an event.
 Do not exaggerate however, it may slow down your application.
 Typically a PyApp has multiple consumers, each reading the events (messages) published on the RabbitMQ queue.
 A consumer consists of a configuration file and one or more action tasklets.
 The configuration file filters the events by using the eventKey.
-The `match`-function in the action tasklet then determines which tasklet needs to be executed.
+The `match` function in the action tasklet then determines which tasklet needs to be executed.